 Once you have completed the curing process, you can simply keep your stash in the same jars.
 They need to be kept in a cool, dark, and dry place.
 At this point, you will no longer need to check on your cannabis buds daily.
 Just ensure that your jars are well-sealed to prevent your weed from drying out too much.

 At Overgrow, we understand that harvesting can be a daunting task.
 If this is your first time harvesting, take a look at our guide to a successful harvest.
-In our next article, we will discuss the cannabis terpene profile and how to enhance these flavourful, medicinal compounds.
+In an upcoming article, we will discuss the cannabis terpene profile and how to enhance these flavourful, medicinal compounds.